M.S. Degree in Early Childhood Education & Special Education (Birth-Grade 2)

 The Early Childhood Education/Special Education Program requires 36 credit hours.
 Coursework includes 15 credit hours of general pedagogical core courses and 21 credit hours of specific pedagogical courses, including six credit hours of Field Experience and Practicum.
 A culminating E-portfolio, presenting course-based learning artifacts to demonstrate satisfactory development as an effective novice teacher, is required for graduation.

-Early Childhood Education and Special Education, Birth – Grade 2 (36 CREDITS)
+Course Sequence for Early Childhood Education and Special Education, Birth – Grade 2 (36 CREDITS)

 EDPN 620 Child Development and Learning in Cultural Context

 This course focuses on the nature of physical, cognitive, emotional, social, and moral development from birth through adolescence with implications for learning and teaching; major orientations in the study of child development, including Vygotsky and the neo-Vygotskian theories of child development and learning; periods of child development from birth through adolescence seen in a socio-cultural context, with implications for learning and teaching; integration of theory and research findings from the fields of developmental and educational psychology; and exploration of multicultural contexts for growth, development, and learning with diverse student populations.
 Students are also exposed to evidence-based methods of instruction and critically examine the idea that instruction should be evidence-based.